 Bethany Christian Services specializes in adoptions.

-Catholic Charities can help women place their babies for adoption, regardless of their religious affiliation.
+Catholic Charities in some states can help women place their babies for adoption, regardless of their religious affiliation.
+Contact your local Catholic Charities chapter for more information.

 Dealing with the aftermath of abortion can be extremely painful.
 Several resources are available to help.